Is everyone a missionary?

 I've also heard the word missionary applied to every Christian.
 And I must confess that as a college student, I even preached some sermons on that very theme.
 But that was wrong.
 Not every Christian is involved in cross-cultural evangelism or in pioneer church planting.
 According to Acts 1:8, every Christian is, or should be, a witness, but not necessarily a missionary.

 Most believers wouldn't function well in a cross-cultural situation that would force them to live with and minister to people whose culture and even language was radically different from their own.
-Just as not every Christian is a pastor, an evangelist, or even a teacher, so not every Christian is a missionary!
-No adequate analysis of the functioning of the Body of Christ will allow for that broad a definition of the word "missionary."
+Not every Christian is a pastor, an evangelist, or even a teacher.
+Following that logic, , not every Christian is a missionary!
+No adequate analysis of the functioning of the Body of Christ will allow for that broad of a definition for the word "missionary."
 Using the somewhat exotic label of missionary to motivate Christians to be effective witnesses is a mistake.

 All of this is not to say we don't need more missionaries.
 We do.
 Lots of them.
 Our own Nazarene missionary force needs to be significantly increased beyond the numerical plateau where it has been for the last several decades.